Menu

 Register

 Like a book club, but for empirical literature!
 Join us for a friendly conversation about evaluation journal articles.
-There is a suggested pre-read for this event, which we will discuss together.
+There is a pre-read for this event, which we will discuss together.
 If you don’t have time to read it before the event, we’d still love to have you!
 In addition to the pre-read, we may also discuss recommended reading, and our own evaluation experiences related to the pre-read.

 • 12:00 PM - 1:00 PM